prashantkg16/flask-smorest/readme.md

 >  Flask-JWT-Extended that a refresh token is required with @jwt_required(refresh=True)

+#### Alembic and Flask-Migrate
+changes directly to the models without module will make out of sync
+* Alembic to detect the changes to the models
+* tracks each of these migrations over time
+Initiate DB - This will create a migrations' folder inside your project folder
+* flask db init
+Migrate Command - create the migration file
+* flask db migrate
+upgrade Command - apply the changes
+* flask db upgrade

-### git reset - "modes": soft, mixed, hard, merge and keep
+#### git reset - "modes": soft, mixed, hard, merge and keep
 > SOFT - You will remove the last commit from the current branch

 git reset --soft HEAD~1